Spider Monkey - Five Sisters Zoo

 • Their fingers are long and hooked to grab trees and vines.

-• Their tail (up to 86 cm in males) is prehensile, which can be used as a fifth limb to grab trees for suspensory locomotion.
+• Their tail is prehensile, which can be used as a fifth limb to grab trees for suspensory locomotion.

 • They have opposable big toes on their feet that can grab onto branches quickly.